Processing math: 100%

 With Regularization

-The Normal equation method with regularization takes care of the non-invertibility of the matrix $X^TX$
+The Normal equation method with regularization takes care of the non-invertibility of the matrix XTX

 Regularization for Linear & Logistic Regression : Overfitting & Cost Function